 In recent decades, Seton House has been refurbished with more modern ‘conveniences’ such as a gym, pub, cinema, guest cottages, and helipad.
 In fact, for a cool £8,000,000 you could call Seton Castle home as it is currently on the market.
 If you are interested in seeing pictures and more information, you can go to its listing here.
-I also recommend you check out the Seton House website for a brief video that really highlights the incredible luxury and splendour of the property.
 Talk about your ‘champagne wishes and caviar dreams’!

 Now that we’ve learned about the Seton family, and their Palace, let’s head back next door to explore Seton Collegiate Church as it is today.

 Seton Collegiate Church Today

 Seton Collegiate Church is about thirty minutes outside of Edinburgh heading east.
 You can easily drive there or take public transportation via East Coast Services Bus 124 (part of Lothian Buses).
 If driving, please be advised that there is a car park when you turn off A198.
 From there, you must walk along a charming wooded path to get to the Church.